 The probes are used with a spectrum analyzer or a receiver functioning as an EMI meter.
 For the rest of the discussion, we will refer to it as a spectrum analyzer.
 A suitable probe is selected as described in section 2.1.2 below.
 This probe is connected directly to the spectrum analyzer or through a preamplifier to improve the noise level.
 A preamplifier may be necessary specially with the tip probe.
 The tip probe is designed for maximizing the sensitivity to position of the tip and not the amplitude sensitivity.
-The connection to the input of the preamplifier is made using a short (typically not longer than 1 meter) 50 ohm coaxial cable.
-Also, the connection from the output of the preamplifiers to the spectrum analyzer input is made using a 50 ohm coaxial cable.
+The connection to the input of the preamplifier is made using a short (typically a meter or less) 50 ohm coaxial cable.
+Also, the connection from the output of the preamplifier to the spectrum analyzer input connect using a 50 ohm coaxial cable.

-The spectrum analyzer is set to the frequency of the signal to be investigated.
+Set the spectrum analyzer to the frequency of the signal to be investigated.
 Set its span set to about 1 MHz and the same resolution bandwidth as that of the far field measurement.